-Does your dog experience anxiety or fear in social situations, such as going to the park, walking through crowds, going to the veterinarian, or even visiting your friends' homes?
-Socialization is such an important thing to do with your dog.
-Many people don't realize the impact it has on their pets, and how it can affect the rest of their lives.
+Does your dog experience anxiety or fear in social situations like going to the park, walking through crowds, going to the veterinarian, or even visiting your friends' homes?
+Proper socialization is essential for all dogs.
 Failure to socialize can result in a dog with crippling social anxiety, fear and sometimes even aggression.
 Many people don't realize how a lack of socialization can impact their pets' behavior.

 The Cause of Social Anxiety in Dogs

-Social anxiety is often seen in dogs rescued from puppy mills.
+Social anxiety is common in dogs rescued from puppy mills.
 It may also occur in stray dogs (those found on the street living on their own) or dogs rescued from abuse/neglect situations.
 Most of these dogs have had little or no human contact at all.
 Some have only had negative experiences with humans.
 When you take this type of animal and put him in a social setting, he may feel trapped and cornered.
 This often results in fear aggression.
-A dog who is cornered has no "flight or fight" option.
-"Fight" is all that is left.
+When a cornered dog experiences the biological fight-or-flight response, the only available action is to fight.

 Preventing Social Anxiety in Dogs